Uncle Mover

-Uncle Mover, formerly known as Mike The Mover (born Michael Patrick Shanks, March 17, 1953), is an American perennial candidate and business owner from Washington State.
-Shanks legally changed his name to Mike the Mover in 1990 to help promote his furniture moving business.
+Uncle Mover (born Michael Patrick Shanks, March 17, 1953), formerly known as Mike The Mover, is an American perennial candidate and business owner from Washington State.
+In 1990, Shanks legally changed his name to Mike the Mover to help promote his furniture moving business.

 Politics

 According to Mover, he has run for public office more than 17 times but has never been elected.